Covid 19 Q and A

 Q: What if my child or someone living in the same household is sick.

-A: If anyone your child has come into contact with is sick with symptoms of Covid 19, please tell us prior to coming to camp.
+A: If we can operate this summer, we will be providing daily screening of every camper.
+We will be asking if anyone your child has come into contact with is sick with symptoms of Covid 19, your child will be asked to stay at home.

 Q: Do you have any staff from abroad?